 Training provided through an Individual Training Account is for the sole purpose of facilitating transition into the workforce.
-An Individual Training Account is not an entitlement.
 Every request for an ITA will be assessed on an individual basis to determine if the training investment will produce the desired results.
 Program training is a structured regimen leading to a recognized post-secondary credential, industry-recognized credential, employment, and measurable skill gains towards a credential and employment.